JCarri14/apollofy-music-project/packages/api/README.md

 - `packages/api/src/repositories`: the repositories that perform the DB operations
 - `packages/api/src/routes`: the routers used in the app
-- `packages/api/src/services`: the services used in the app, auth, logging, etc
+- `packages/api/src/services`: the services used in the app, auth, logging, etc.
 - `packages/api/src/utils`: helper functions

 ### Firebase